aces/DICAT/README.md

 above section), the DICOM fields can be viewed when clicking on the *“View DICOM fields”* button (3).

-The DICOM fields will be displayed in a table with editable fields in black (4) and non-editable fields greyed out (5).
-The non-editable fields will be replaced by empty strings in the DICOM files when running the de-identification, while the editable fields will be replaced by the value entered by the user.
+The DICOM identifiable fields will be displayed in a table with editable fields (4).
-By default, editable fields are *“PatientName”*, *“PatientBirthDate”* and *“PatientSex”*.

-The *“Clear”* button (6) will erase values from all editable fields.
+Users can choose to delete all identifiable fields using the *“Clear All Fields”* button (5).

+Users can also directly edit the fields (6) in the table and all values present in the table will be inserted into the corresponding DICOM fields in the imaging files.
+> Note that the PatientName field is required (7) and will need to be filled with new IDs in order to label the scan for that session.

-Finally, once the user has finalized the edits, clicking on the *“De-identify”* button (7) will run the de-identification tool on the DICOM dataset.
+Finally, once the user has finalized the edits, clicking on the *“De-identify”* button (8) will run the de-identification tool on the DICOM dataset.

 ***Mass DICOM de-identification using `mass_deidentify.py`***